AgileCyberSolutions/translate-html/README.md

 README

-This library is used to translate the html file to the destination langauge
+This library is used to translate the html file into the destination language.

 1. Prerequisites: